LeslieDancey/FME_Desktop_Advanced/transformation_optimization.md

 What are going to be key here are the Reader parameters, so click the Parameters button.

 Firstly make sure the Separator Character is set to a comma (not “space”).
 Also check the option for "File Has Field Names."

+Then in the Point Cloud Component Map, set the following:

+You can type a component name, which is what you will have to do for all of them except the X and Y fields.

+This will cause each column in the CSV data to be stored as a point cloud component.

+It’s important to get this exactly right, as you will have to re-add the Reader to fix any problems.

+Click OK to close the dialog and OK again to add the Reader.